Back to the Future Part II: Development

+Filming

 Two years were needed to finish building the sets and writing the scripts before shooting could begin.
-During filming the creation of the appearance of the aged characters was a well-guarded secret, involving state-of-the-art make-up techniques.
+During filming, the creation of the appearance of the aged characters was a well-guarded secret, involving state-of-the-art make-up techniques.
 Fox described the process as very time-consuming, saying that "it took over four hours, although it could be worse".
 Principal photography began on February 20, 1989.
+Fox was pulling double duty, acting in the last season of Family Ties as filming began on the sequel.
 For a three-week period near the end of the filming, the crew split and, while most remained dedicated to shooting Part III, a few, including Gale, focused on finishing its predecessor.
 Zemeckis himself slept only a few hours per day, supervising both films, having to fly between Burbank, where it was being finished and other locations in California for Part III.

 The film was considered one of the most ground-breaking projects for Industrial Light & Magic.
 It was one of the effects house's first forays into digital compositing, as well as the VistaGlide motion control camera system, which enabled them to shoot one of its most complex sequences, in which Fox played three separate characters (Marty Sr., Marty Jr., and Marlene), all of whom interacted with each other.
 Although such scenes were not new, the VistaGlide allowed, for the first time, a completely dynamic scene in which camera movement could finally be incorporated.
 The technique was also used in scenes where Fox, Thomas F. Wilson, Christopher Lloyd, and Elisabeth Shue's characters encounter and interact with their counterparts.
 It also includes a brief moment of computer-generated imagery in a holographic shark used to promote a fictional Jaws 19, which wound up unaltered from the first test done by ILM's digital department because effects supervisor Ken Ralston "liked the fact that it was all messed up."

 Animation supervisor Wes Takahashi, who then was the head of ILM's animation department, worked heavily on the film's time travel sequences, as he had done in the original film and in Part III.
 As Part II neared release, sufficient footage of Part III had been shot to allow a trailer to be assembled.
 It was added to the conclusion of Part II before the closing credits, as a reassurance to moviegoers that there was more to follow.